 "My 32GB micro SD card for Samsung Galaxy S4 is not accessible.
 Windows says the memory card needs to be formatted in My Computer and under Disk Management.
 Another message pops up that Windows was unable to complete the format after I click Format button to format the micro SD card.
 Is it possible for me to access the micro SD card without formatting?"

 Whether you can format the micro SD card or not when it shows unformatted error and becomes not accessible, you have another thing to do before fixing the error.
 That is to recover data from the micro SD card.
 For unformatted micro SD card data recovery, third-party data recovery software - iCare Data Recovery is needed.
 The data recovery software allows you to recover data from various types of micro SD card and other memory cards on almost all Windows operating system.
-This data recovery software supports all Android phones including Samsung, Blackberry, Nokia, Lenovo, and more.
+This data recovery utility supports all Android phones including Samsung, Blackberry, Nokia, Lenovo, and more.
 The data recovery software only provides solution for data recovery on unformatted and inaccessible micro SD card.
 If you want to fix the unformatted error, you still need to format the card when data is recovered.

 Step1.
 Insert the unformatted micro SD card to a Windows PC.
 Then, download and install the data recovery software.
 Run the software and choose a recovery module.

 Step2.
 Choose the micro SD card so that the software can scan.
 You just need to wait patiently before the scanning is finished.

 Step3.
 After scanning, you can preview the found files like pictures, word, etc. Then, you can select the files you need and recover them.